 Finally, in 1980, the University of Singapore merged with Nanyang University to create the current National University of Singapore.

 NUS is associated with the following prominent individuals:

 According to Wikipedia,

-The National University of Singapore is a national research university in Singapore.
+The National University of Singapore is a national public research university in Singapore.
 Founded in 1905 as the Straits Settlements and Federated Malay States Government Medical School, NUS is the oldest autonomous university in the country.
 It offers degree programmes in a wide range of disciplines at both the undergraduate and postgraduate levels, including in the sciences, medicine and dentistry, design and environment, law, arts and social sciences, engineering, business, computing, and music.
-It plays a key role in the further development of modern technology and science, offering a global approach to education and research, with a focus on expertise and perspectives of Asia.

 National University of Singapore is known for it's academic work in the following disciplines:

-National University of Singapore's most influential alumni faculty include professors and professionals in the fields of Political Science, Education, and Business.
+National University of Singapore's most influential alumni include professors and professionals in the fields of Business, Nursing, and Education.
 Here are some of National University of Singapore's most famous alumni: